bryanwills/AI-Creator/readme.md

 **Note**: All videos are used for research and demonstration purposes only.
 The audio and visual assets are sourced from the Internet.
 Please contact us if you believe any content infringes upon your intellectual property rights.

 ---

 ## 🙏 Acknowledgements

-We would like to express our deepest gratitude to the numerous individuals and organizations that have made Agentic-AIGC possible.
-This project stands on the shoulders of giants, benefiting from the collective wisdom of the open-source community and the groundbreaking work of AI researchers worldwide.
+We extend our heartfelt appreciation to the countless individuals and organizations who have made Agentic-AIGC possible.
+This project builds upon the foundation laid by pioneering AI researchers and the vibrant open-source community worldwide.
+Their collective contributions, shared knowledge, and innovative breakthroughs have been instrumental in bringing this vision to life.

-First and foremost, we are indebted to the open-source community and AI service providers whose tools and technologies form the foundation of our work:
+We are deeply grateful to the open-source community and AI service providers whose innovative tools and technologies serve as the cornerstone of our work:

 - [CosyVoice](https://github.com/FunAudioLLM/CosyVoice  )
 - [Fish Speech](https://github.com/fishaudio/fish-speech  )